Skip to content

 We figured that we could also check out the famous head shop in Nashville, Stone Mountain.
 They had been clients of Donna’s back in her bookkeeping days.
 I had visited Stone Mountain many times, even before knowing her.
 The store had once been on the ground floor of the building.
 Now we found they had moved to a first-floor walk-up.
 Black-light posters adorned the small violet-lit stairwell, and I recognized many of the classics.
 “War is not healthy for children and other living things.”
 “Make love, not war.”
 A Jimi Hendrix poster, psychedelic mushrooms, and vibrant Moire patterns exploded off the walls.
 I could hear Jefferson Airplane blasting as we climbed the stairs.

-As we entered the smallish room, I realized that they had all the Guatemalan items we could sell and more.
+As we entered the smallish room, I realized they had all the Guatemalan items we had for sale and more.
 The room was so crowded with items for sale we could barely move through the store.
 I suppose all of the stock from their previously more prominent location had to fit in somewhere.
 We saw one of the brothers that owned the shop.
 He seemed pretty preoccupied, if not in some panic.
 We decided this would not work out for sales and went to lunch instead.

 Lunch at a favorite Restaurant